 Many existing power lines are over 40 years old, and few new ones have been built since the subsidy that made their construction easier ended in the 1980s.
 With the increased frequency and severity of extreme weather events, costs of maintaining these lines is also increasing.
 Further, as New Zealand continues to grow, so too does its demand for energy.

-Nowhere is this more evident than in remote power situations.
+Nowhere is the challenge ofenergy security and accessibility more evident than in remote power situations.
 With our unique geography, there are many locations in New Zealand that could benefit from fully remote energy solutions.

 For the longest time remote energy generation has been diesel.
-Even with the more recent addition of solar panels, diesel input is still required as solar capacity can be quite low.
+Even with the more recent addition of solar panels, diesel input is still required as solar capacity factors can be quite low especially in winter.

 The requirement of ongoing fuel and maintenance has made many remote sites expensive.
 But the cost of establishing grid connected electricity can be even higher.
 Especially when power is only needed for a set time frame.

-We wanted to create a turnkey solution.
-By combining both wind, solar, energy storage and full remote monitoring; with the PowerCrate any remote site can shed its requirement for ongoing fuel deliveries and become fully independent.
+We wanted to create a hybrid turnkey solution.
+By combining both wind and solar, energy storage and full remote monitoring in the PowerCrate any remote site can now shed or limit its requirement for ongoing fuel deliveries.

-The PowerCrate gives the benefits of diversified generation and independent renewable energy to:
+The PowerCrate offers the benefits of diversified generation and energy independence to:

 - Commercial lines companies